projen/projen/docs/api/API.md

 Define an override for a given action.

+Specify the action name without a version to override all usages of the action.
+You can also override a specific action version, by providing the version string.
+Specific overrides take precedence over overrides without a version.

-Setting an override for a specific action version will only override the exact same action version.
+If an override for the same action name is set multiple times, the last override is used.
-To override all usages of an action, do not set version constraint.

 ```ts
 set(action: string, override: string): void